 - Sudden driving movements or lane changes by other drivers

-At Strickland, Agner & Associates, we work closely with experts in the field of truck accident investigations.
+At Strickland Agner Pittman, we work closely with experts in the field of truck accident investigations.
 We may send our team directly to the scene to speak with police and witnesses.
 The best evidence may be found at the scene, yet that is not always possible.

 We may be able to reconstruct the accident using data from the “black box” recorder, inspecting skid marks, measuring distance traveled, motion of the vehicles and inspecting the truck for equipment failures.
 Our investigators may also check driver’s log books and maintenance records for evidence of negligence.

 It is important to start an investigation of a truck accident as soon as possible as evidence and witnesses may be harder to find as time passes.